exonum/exonum-doc/src/advanced/service-testing.md

 # Sandbox Testing

-Sandbox is a mechanism that simulates the rest of the network for a node.
+Sandbox is a package that simulates the rest of the network for a node.
 The sandbox is used to test [services](../architecture/services.md), [the consensus algorithm](consensus/specification.md), and [service endpoints](../glossary.md#service-endpoint).